PoonAthitS/opportunity-prediction/README.md

 Technologies: Python, Machine Learning, Data Manipulation

 ## 1. Introduction
 The purpose of this project is to develop 3 machine learning models focused on predicting business opportunities, enhancing the firm's revenue forecasting capabilities.
+This project was conducted in collaboration with a leading marketing technology consulting firm.

 ## 2. Model Overview
 This project leverages the following technologies for Exploratory Data Analysis (EDA), feature engineering, machine learning modeling, evaluation, and interpretation: